 In theoretical work, viscophoretic drift is generally described with $\alpha = 1$, i.e., by the isothermal process that is synonymous with fast drift \citep{Yang2013, ALIZADEH2022545}.
-To investigate particle transport in viscosity gradients experimentally, Wiener and Stein \cite{Wiener2018}.
-Using an H-shaped microchannel geometry and driving flow of carrying solutions with different viscosities, the steady-state non-equilibrium condition of a stable viscosity gradient is established in a ‘mixing channel’ while suppressing any net mass transport (i.e., flow).
+To investigate particle transport in viscosity gradients experimentally, Wiener and Stein \citep{Wiener2018} used an H-shaped microchannel geometry and driven flow of carrying solutions with different viscosities to generate the steady-state, non-equilibrium condition of a stable viscosity gradient in a `mixing channel' while suppressing any net mass transport (i.e., flow).
 In this state-of-the-art research, the authors were then able to infer a viscophoretic drift of ions with $\alpha = 1$ by detecting the ion current through the mixing channel.
 Instead of performing such an electrical ensemble measurement, we used optical microscopy to image particle-drift---directly---at the level of single particles, and without potential interference of unrelated electrokinetic phenomena.